 Support for the curriculum

-have a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils’ interest in the subject, and address misunderstandings
+Have a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils’ interest in the subject, and address misunderstandings

-demonstrate an understanding of and take responsibility for promoting high standards of literacy and numeracy within their subject/s
+Demonstrate an understanding of, and take responsibility for, promoting high standards of literacy and numeracy within their subject/s

 Monitor and manage resources within an agreed budget.

-To plan sequences of learning within and across lessons, to ensure effective curriculum coverage, continuity, progression and challenge.
+Plan sequences of learning within and across lessons, to ensure effective curriculum coverage, continuity, progression and challenge.

 To assist with the monitoring and evaluation of subject delivery and curriculum development in own academy and across the Trust